ROS2 CAN Package

 The following commands assume the odrive_can_node is within the namespace odrive_axis0 (set in ./launch/example_launch.yaml).

-Once the node is running you can verify everything is setup correctly by echoing the published topics:
+Once the node is running you can verify everything is setup correctly by running some basic ROS commands in another terminal:

 ros2 topic echo /odrive_axis0/controller_status